jurtasun/2025_probability_notes/README.md

 ### Access the Open-Source content on `Pressbooks`:

-The content of the course is currently being edited and revised by [https://pressbooks.pub](https://pressbooks.pub) open-source platform.
+The content of the course is currently being edited and revised by the [https://pressbooks.pub](https://pressbooks.pub) open-source platform.
 Meanwhile, please find the available pdf version of the notes `statistics_course.pdf`.

 The course is organized in five chapters, covering the topics listed below: